justinmayer/virtualfish/docs/install.rst

 Customizing Your ``fish_prompt``
 --------------------------------

-virtualfish doesn't attempt to mess with your prompt.
+VirtualFish doesn't attempt to mess with your prompt.
 Since Fish's prompt is a function, it is both much less straightforward to change it automatically, and much more convenient to simply customize it manually to your liking.